 Factors That Cause Static Pressure Issues

 Problems with static pressure often have to do with improper equipment sizing.
-If you have a heater or air conditioner that’s too large or too small for your home, you aren’t going to get the ideal amount of airflow and the measurement for static pressure will always be off.
-Both excess and insufficient static pressure increase overall system wear, force HVAC equipment to work harder than it normally would, and lead to shorter lifespans.
+Improperly sized units will always struggle with static pressure issues.
+Both excess and insufficient static pressure increase overall system wear.
+This is because it forces HVAC equipment to work harder than it normally would, and leads to shorter lifespans.

 The first step in correcting static pressure issues is identifying their source.
 Excessively high or excessively low static pressure is a symptom of a larger problem.
-Sometimes homeowners are able to identify the source of airflow problems on their own by looking for blockages and air duct leaks.
-Retracing your steps to determine whether you’ve forgotten to change out your air filter or whether you’ve purchased the wrong filter type could point you to your answer.
+Sometimes homeowners are able to identify the source of airflow problems on their own.
+Make sure you’ve kept up with filters, and listen for leaky ductwork.

 When improperly sized HVAC equipment is the culprit, replacing it with a correctly sized unit is the only sensible choice.
 Furnaces or air conditioners that are too large will short-cycle throughout their lifespans.
-If they’re too small, they’ll be forced to run all of the time.
-The only way to reliably avoid HVAC sizing issues is by always having furnace and air conditioner selection handled by the HVAC company that’s been hired for installation.
+If you install an undersized AC, it will keep on running and running, racking up your bills.
+Avoid HVAC sizing issues by getting the help of a professional.

 How to Avoid Static Pressure Issues in Your HVAC System

 One easy way to avoid issues with excessively low or high static pressure is by diligently maintaining your HVAC equipment.
-Filter changes should be performed according to the manufacturer’s recommended schedule.
+Change your filters according to your HVAC manual.
 For most models, this is once every one to three months.
-However, certain factors may make it necessary for you to change your system’s air filter more often.
-This may be the case if you:
+Some factors can shorten this:

 - Have indoor pets